darrinlallen/darrinlallen/README.md

 </h1>

 <h3 align="center">
     Darrin is a passionate software developer from America.
-I really enjoy android development and android XR..,Currently working on an educational metaverse application focused on astronomy subjects and also a searchable database of tv commercials to monopolize advertising revenue!!<br>
+I really enjoy android development and android XR..,Currently working on an educational metaverse application focused on astronomy subjects and also a searchable database of tv commercials to monopolize advertising revenue.  looking for technical and business cofounders !!<br>

  </strong>
 </h3>